UniREditBench: A Unified Reasoning-based Image Editing Benchmark: UniREditBench

-where $O$ represents the original image, $I$ denotes the editing instruction. \item \textbf{Visual Consistency} assesses the preservation of image regions and attributes unrelated to the edit instruction, ensuring that changes are localized and do not inadvertently alter irrelevant scene elements.
+\textbf{Visual Consistency} assesses the preservation of image regions and attributes unrelated to the edit instruction, ensuring that changes are localized and do not inadvertently alter irrelevant scene elements.
 This criterion favors models capable of accurate, fine-grained editing rather than wholesale regeneration:

-\item \textbf{Visual Quality} evaluates the realism of the generated output, checking for artifacts, distortions, and physical or logical implausibility in the final image:
+\textbf{Visual Quality} evaluates the realism of the generated output, checking for artifacts, distortions, and physical or logical implausibility in the final image:

-We choose GPT-4.1~\cite{hurst2024gpt} as VLM evaluator.
+We choose GPT-4.1~\cite{hurst2024gpt} as the VLM evaluator.
 Each score $S$ ranges from 1 to 5, following prior detailed scoring guidelines~\cite{zhao2025envisioning,wu2025kris}.
 Finally, the overall evaluation score aggregates these via weighted sum:

-where $\alpha_1 = 0.5$, $\alpha_2 = 0.3$, and $\alpha_3 = 0.2$. \end{itemize} This setting prioritizes instruction following to emphasize the importance of accurately adhering to the instruction's intent, and also incorporates visual consistency and quality, ensuring that areas unrelated to the instruction are preserved and that the overall image quality is maintained.
+where $\alpha_1 = 0.5$, $\alpha_2 = 0.3$, and $\alpha_3 = 0.2$.
+This setting prioritizes instruction following to emphasize the importance of adhering to the instruction, and also incorporates visual consistency and quality, ensuring that areas unrelated to the instruction are preserved and that the overall image quality is maintained.
+Details of the weight selection strategy are provided in the Appendix.